Your browser is unsupported

 The charts above illustrate the projected difference in liquidity for an index and a bond based on recent trading history (time-weighted ADV) versus a modelled projection (projected trade capacity).

 ICE's Liquidity Metrics for fixed income indices incorporate four years of historical data and are accessible through the ICE Index Platform.
-The underlying data has established credibility through years of use for regulatory and reporting purposes as part of ICE's Liquidity Indicators.
+The underlying data has established credibility through years of use for regulatory and reporting purposes as part of ICE's Liquidity Indicators™.
 As data and technology in bond trading continue to evolve, these metrics represent the first phase of ICE's broader efforts to integrate liquidity-based concepts with its industry-leading fixed income indices.

-Contact us for any questions about data and analytics.
+Contact us for any questions about Indices.